 Although it’s billed as a ghost town, it’s more of a tourist attraction and artists’ colony.
 We had plenty of opportunity to appreciate its ghostly appearance as we inched our way up, though.
 Some buildings looked well-kept, while some big old copper mining structures were in various stages of decay.

 Along the way I heard a rhythmic plicking from the rear wheel, then a clang.

 Broke a spoke.

 As it turned out, Jerome wasn’t at the crest of the hill.
 The road kept climbing.
 From the roadside we could look down across the parched landscape to the ghost town, the Verde River valley, and the Mogollon Rim in the distance.
 We learned we were on Mingus Mountain.
 Bruce picked up a twig.
 “This is Mingus Mountain,” he said.
-Then he snapped it.
+Then he snapped it, showing his resolve to conquer it.
 I broke up laughing.

 We finally made it to the top of the 12-mile climb, hitting 7,000 feet of elevation, then plunged downhill through Yaeger Canyon and into the Chino Valley.
 We climbed back into the forests of the Prescott National Forest, then into Prescott.

 Jim found us there, and we had a couple of beers at some old cowboy saloon.
 Bruce bought a new chain and we rode a few miles out of town to the White Spar Campground.
 Spaghetti and vino for dinner again; Jim showed up just in time to help us finish the bottle in this forested setting.